The latest expert opinions, articles, and guides for the Java professional.

 Bottom line: JRebel users tell us that Java development is more fun, iterative and productive–similar to coding in PHP, Python, Ruby and other scripting languages.

-What does JRebel do (from a technical perspective)?
+What Makes JRebel Work (from a technical perspective)?

 JRebel uses “Rebellion Technology” to instantly reload changes made to a class structure, making a full app redeploy unnecessary.
 You just save, refresh and see the changes right away.
 To achieve this, it does not wrap classloaders around classes, but patches existing classloaders to make classes loaded through them reloadable using instrumentation.
 JRebel tracks changes that you make in your workspace, and updates them on-the-fly, so you can keep focused on the code and stay in the zone without interruption.
 (JRebel helps people quit smoking this way!) — super-technical content on Classloaders can be found here.